oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 ``filters``

-    The ``filters`` option allows you to provide the user interface to filter the report to display a subset of all available entries only.
-In the example above, the ``period`` column which was used in other options before lets the user select from a list for which period entries should be shown.
-The available choices directly refer to the fields that where selected with the ``source`` configuration.
-Additionally, the ``monthPeriod`` will be taken by default if the user doesn't make a choice to the ``default`` option:
+    The ``filters`` option allows you to provide the user interface to filter the report to display only a subset of all available entries.
+In the example above, the ``period`` column, used in other options before, lets the user select from a list for which period entries should be shown.
+The available choices directly refer to the fields selected with the ``source`` configuration.
+Additionally, the ``monthPeriod`` will be taken by default if the user does not choose the ``default`` option:

     .. code-block:: yaml

         default:
             period: { value: monthPeriod }

     The ``filter_by_having`` option used for the ``cnt`` and ``value`` columns is used to filter for entries that exactly have the value entered by the user.
-For the ``closeDate`` and ``createdAt`` columns, the user will be presented a date widget which they can use to select an interval that reduces the set of entries being shown.
+For the ``closeDate`` and ``createdAt`` columns, the user will be presented with a date widget which they can use to select an interval that reduces the set of entries being shown.

 ``options``